docker-mailserver/docker-mailserver/docs/content/usage.md

 We will later dig into DKIM, DMARC & SPF, but for now, these are the records that suffice in getting you up and running.
 Here is a short explanation of what the records do:

-1. The MX record tells everyone which (DNS) name is responsible for e-mails on your domain.
+- The **MX record** tells everyone which (DNS) name is responsible for e-mails on your domain.
     Because you want to keep the option of running another service on the domain name itself, you run your mail server on `mail.example.com`.
-This does not imply your e-mails will look like `test@mail.example.com`; the DNS name of your mail server is decoupled of the domain it serves e-mails for.
-In theory, you mail server could even serve e-mails for `test@someotherdomain.com`, if the MX record for `someotherdomain.com` contained `mail.example.com`.
+    This does not imply your e-mails will look like `test@mail.example.com`, the DNS name of your mail server is decoupled of the domain it serves e-mails for.
+    In theory, you mail server could even serve e-mails for `test@some-other-domain.com`, if the MX record for `some-other-domain.com` points to `mail.example.com`.
-2. The A record just tells everyone which IP address the DNS name `mail.example.com` resolves to.
+- The **A record** tells everyone which IP address the DNS name `mail.example.com` resolves to.
-3. The PTR record it the counterpart of the A record, telling everyone what name the IP address `11.22.33.44` resolves to.
+- The **PTR record** is the counterpart of the A record, telling everyone what name the IP address `11.22.33.44` resolves to.

 If you setup everything, it should roughly look like this: